lsalim/my-website/README.md

 # Summary

-This project purpose is to show my skilss, projects and my experience in web development.
+This website presents my skils, projects and my experience in web development...